melodicore/ticktacktoe/README.md

 Both the backend and the frontend require Java 17 or newer to run.
 Build the projects using [Gradle](https://gradle.org/) or download prebuilt runnable jar files from [Releases](https://github.com/melodicore/ticktacktoe/releases).
-The backend also needs MongoDB running with the default settings (localhost:27017, no login credentials)
+The backend also needs MongoDB running with the default settings (localhost:27017, no login credentials).
+The default port for the game is 7770.
+Developed on Linux but should also work on Windows and Mac OS X.

 ## Rambling